-- A report on the proposed transaction to be drawn up by an independent valuator or other competent person nominated by the Registrar at the expense of the scheme concerned. - A copy of the exposition of the proposed transaction and of the report, if any, referred to in the previous bullet point to be forwarded by the parties concerned to every member and creditor of those medical schemes. - The publication of the proposed transactions of the parties concerned in a form approved by the Registrar in the Gazette and in such newspaper or newspapers as the Registrar may direct.
+- A report on the proposed transaction to be drawn up by an independent valuator or other competent person nominated by the Registrar at the expense of the scheme concerned; - A copy of the exposition of the proposed transaction and of the report, if any, referred to in the previous bullet point to be forwarded by the parties concerned to every member and creditor of those medical schemes; and - The publication of the proposed transactions of the parties concerned in a form approved by the Registrar in the Gazette and in such newspaper or newspapers as the Registrar may direct.

-The purpose of this document is to guide and assist medical schemes in submitting the relevant information/business plans that will expedite the process of amalgamations of medical schemes, and ensure that it is in line with the provisions of section 63 of the Act.
+The purpose of this document is to guide and assist medical schemes in submitting the relevant information/business plans required for the process of amalgamations of medical schemes and ensure that it is in line with the provisions of Section 63 of the Act.

-Trustees should submit the relevant documentation timeously to the Office, in order to not only allow for the Registrar to review the contract and for the trustees to respond to any issues that may be raised, but also taking into account the 42 days requirement in terms of Sections 63(4) and 63(5).
+Trustees must submit the relevant documentation timeously to the Office, to allow the Registrar to review the exposition documents as submitted; and for the trustees to respond to any issues that may be raised, but also considering the 42 days requirement in terms of Sections 63(4) and 63(5).

-2. Business plan format
+2 Business plan format